evbacher/gd2md-html/html-verification.md

 WARNING:
 You have some equations: look for ">>>>>  gd2md-html alert:  equation..." in output.

 * This document has images: check for >>>>>  gd2md-html alert:  inline image link in generated source and store images to your server.
+NOTE: Images in exported zip file from Google Docs may not appear in  the same order as they do in your doc.
+Please check the images!

 * Footnote support in HTML is alpha: please check your footnotes.

 WARNING: